Cybersecurity Risk Mapping: a Step-by-Step Guide

 3 / Evaluate the impact and the likelihood of those risks.
 A cyberattack can impact the reputation of the company, cause disruption to its operations, effect its financial assets, or compromise the personal data of users and customers.

 Allocate a degree of severity to each of these consequences: green, yellow, orange, or red.
 Then assign each of those risks a probability of occurrence, again green (unlikely) or red (very likely).
-By using this classification, you should have a risk map organised around four levels of abscissa and four levels of ordinates.
+By using this classification, you should have a risk map organized around four levels of abscissa and four levels of ordinates.

 Note that this risk ranking method – both nominal and ordinal – conveys personal and subjective evaluations, which are influenced by the representations of your task force members as well as their own personal experiences.
 For optimal prevention, you could perhaps consider complementing your risk mapping with the main cyber risks’ financial quantification methods.
-Thanks to scientific studies, it has been shown that even experts often are victims of a high degree of subjectivity (see Harvard Business Review and 19710101 - Amos Tversky and Daniel Kahneman - belief-in-the-law-of-small-numbers-stats-org-uk.pdf).
+Thanks to scientific studies, it has been shown that even experts often are victims of a high degree of subjectivity (see Harvard Business Review and 19710101 - Amos Tversky and Daniel Kahneman).

 4 / Determine what measures you should take to detect cyber risks before a crisis occurs, then evaluate the means which could help mitigate their impact.